studyportals/product-deploy/README.md

 Watchers can be disabled by providing a comma separated list in the env var `PRTL_DISABLED_WATCHERS` For instance `PRTL_DISABLED_WATCHERS=file` will enable js and scss watchers but disables the file watcher.

+TODO: Remove the plain file watcher
+TODO: Add watchers to re-apply configuration when changed.

 **Kind**: instance method of [<code>Deploy</code>](#Deploy)
 <a name="SimplePageTester"></a>